Updated November 2025

 All students/residents at the University at Buffalo are expected to abide by the Student Conduct Rules, University Standards & Administrative Regulations approved by the Council of the State University of New York at Buffalo.
 This document may be accessed from the Student Content webpage.

 All students/residents are also expected to conduct themselves in a conscientious manner in accordance with the ethical standards generally recognized within the academic community, as well as within the dental profession.
 Students/residents are obligated by the responsibility of service to the patient, to the profession and to their own personal standards of integrity to become qualified to administer conscientiously to the problems and needs of patients.
-With this responsibility in mind, students/residents are expected to:
+With this responsibility in mind, students/residents are expected to::

-Students/residents in university programs who violate these Conduct Rules shall be subject to disciplinary procedures as outlined in the Graduate School Policy on Academic Integrity (Appendix D).
-Residents in hospital-based programs who violate these Conduct Rules shall be subject to disciplinary procedures as outlined in the GME Academic Integrity and Misconduct Due Process procedures (Appendix H).
+Students/residents in university programs who violate these Conduct Rules shall be subject to disciplinary procedures as outlined in the Graduate School Policy on Academic Integrity.
+Complete policies are available on the Graduate School Policy Library web page.

 The SDM encourages the timely resolution of all complaints regarding an Advanced Education program.
 Complaints may be directed to faculty, the Program Director, the Associate Dean for Advanced Education or the Dean.